Parth515/100_day_python/README.md

-day_27 : the miles to kilometer converter GUI day_28 : the pomodoro technique (the time management gui) day_29 : the password manager gui
+day_27 : the miles to kilometer converter GUI day_28 : the pomodoro technique (the time management gui) day_29 : the password manager gui day_30 : the advanced password manager gui (the error handling)